danielgerlag/conductor/docs/samples/99-api-reference.md

 You can publish an event with a particular name and key and attach some data to all workflows that may be listening to it.
 Use the event API.

+** Currently, only scalar values are supported for the attached data **

 ```
 POST /api/event/<<name>>/<<key>>
 ```